 The societies – the first of which was formed in 1886 – drew on the Ethical Culture movement started by Felix Adler in the US a decade earlier, but formed part of a much longer tradition of freethought, secularism, and rationalism in the UK and worldwide.
+You can view a flowchart of this history here.

 The Ethical movement begins in New York with German-born American Felix Adler, the son of a rabbi, who introduces a philosophy centred on ‘deed not creed’.
 Adler is active in numerous efforts towards social reform and inclusive education, and founds the New York Society for Ethical Culture in 1876.